 “My team did a fantastic job of supporting me the entire way,” he said.
 “None of this would’ve been possible without them.”

 CENTCOM awarded Reeve the Defense Meritorious Service Medal for winning Innovation Oasis.
-He was also given the ability to attend the military school of his choice during the calendar year.
+He also can attend the military school of his choice during the calendar year.

-Following the selection, Reeve went on a tour of Washington, D.C. and the Middle East to promote not only his idea, but innovation throughout CENTCOM.
-The hope was that hearing Reeve’s journey would inspire other service members.
+After the selection, Reeve went on a tour of Washington, D.C. and the Middle East to promote his idea and innovation throughout CENTCOM.

 “The ideas are out there and they’re good ideas,” he said.
 “We have a tremendous talent pool throughout our organization.”